ImagineInfinity/octam/README.md

 ## Features
 * No Carpal tunnel syndrome|RSI
 * Fast
-* For people who are fine with taking time to learn
+* For people who are fine with taking time to learn stuff
 * Easyish to customise

 ...
 Well these might be the features.
 I haven't started yet.